 Each year in early December, the NEACA (North East Alabama Craftsmen’s Association) holds a Christmas Craft Show at the Von Braun Center.
 This show has over 100 tables with a wide range of handmade crafts and gifts that are perfect for your holiday shopping.

-Where will you be spending the holidays this year?
+Have you spent Christmas in Huntsville, Alabama?
 Let me know in the comments!